joseph-rickert/OSD-Sept-2019/OSD_Presentation.md

 Open Source Strengths
 ========================================================
-- Open Source has reached "critical mass": there is widespread interoperality amoung conceptually related tools: e.g. you can use [R](https://www.r-project.org) or [Python](https://www.python.org/) (or R **and** Python) to build deep learning [TensorFlow](https://www.tensorflow.org) models, run them on [Apache Spark](https://spark.apache.org/) clusters, and manage them with [Docker](https://www.docker.com/community/open-source)containers and [Kubernetes](https://kubernetes.io/).
+- Open Source has reached "critical mass": there is widespread interoperability among conceptually related tools: e.g. you can use [R](https://www.r-project.org) or [Python](https://www.python.org/) (or R **and** Python) to build deep learning [TensorFlow](https://www.tensorflow.org) models, run them on [Apache Spark](https://spark.apache.org/) clusters, and manage them with [Docker](https://www.docker.com/community/open-source)containers and [Kubernetes](https://kubernetes.io/).

 - Continuous Validation: The most important and useful open source projects are continuously monitored and tested by thousands of experts worldwide.

 Open Source Weaknesses
 =======================================================
+- Security:
-- Security: by definition everyone has access to the source code
+  - by definition everyone has access to the source code
+  - security is not generally a design requirement

 - Licenses may impose restrictions
   - GPL requires software derived from GPL code and released to the public to also be GPL